 When do babies start talking?
-Well, most babies say their first words by their first birthday, but they begin communicating long before that.
-Before they start speaking, babies are gathering information.
+Well, most babies say their first words by their first birthday, but importantly babies start communicating long before that.
+Before babies talk they are gathering information.
+That information eventually becomes the foundation of what babies talk about.
 And the best way for parents to help their babies make it to those first words – and thrive with language development in the months after – is to talk to them.

 “Parents can help babies develop language by paying attention to infant cues, like smiles and eye gaze, looking directly into baby’s eyes and responding with a bit of a baby voice,” says Melanie Potock, a pediatric speech-language pathologist, feeding specialist, and prolific author.
 Turns out that high-pitched, sing-song voice people revert to for puppies and babies is a universal way for parents to communicate basic sounds to babies.
 There’s more to it than using a sing-song voice, though.
 Waiting for the baby to respond can help them learn a conversation isn’t merely one-sided.